-Digestive or bowel complaints such as diarrhea, constipation, gas pains, bloating, or belching.
-Nausea, vomiting, and loss of appetite.
+- Digestive or bowel complaints such as diarrhea, constipation, gas pains, bloating, or belching.

+- Nausea, vomiting, and loss of appetite.

-Jaundice, which is usually painless and is indicated by yellowish discoloration of the skin and eye whites, very dark urine, and light-colored stools.
+- Jaundice, which is usually painless and is indicated by yellowish discoloration of the skin and eye whites, very dark urine, and light-colored stools.

 - Sudden onset of glucose tolerance disorder, such as diabetes.

-Black or bloody stool, indicating bleeding from the digestive tract.
+- Black or bloody stool, indicating bleeding from the digestive tract.

-Enlarged liver and gallbladder.
+- Enlarged liver and gallbladder.

-Blood clots in the legs.
+- Blood clots in the legs.

-Mental status changes, such as a new onset of depression.
+- Mental status changes, such as a new onset of depression.